What grows in low desert Arizona gardens in January? I’ll show you. All of these pictures come from my garden in Mesa, Arizona.

 - If we get a heavy rain, trees and shrubs may not need supplemental watering.
 If not, water shrubs and trees no more than once every 14-28 days.
 Wateruseitwisely.com is a helpful resource for landscape watering guidelines.

-- Take care to not over-water annual plants this month.
+- Do not over-water annual plants this month.
 Water to a depth of about 6 inches, and allow top of soil to dry out before watering again.

 - Check containers with a moisture meter or make sure top inch or so of soil has dried out before watering.